openbmc/openbmc/poky/documentation/ref-manual/classes.rst

 ``cmake.bbclass``
 =================

-The ``cmake`` class allows for recipes that need to build software using the `CMake <https://cmake.org/overview/>`__ build system.
+The ref:`cmake <ref-classes-cmake>` class allows for recipes that need to build software using the `CMake <https://cmake.org/overview/>`__ build system.
 You can use the :term:`EXTRA_OECMAKE` variable to specify additional configuration options to be passed using the ``cmake``